×

 What is it like to retire in Italy?

 "Retirees in Italy and its surroundings enjoy a high quality of life thanks to the country’s rich cultural attractions, natural beauty and delicious cuisine.
 With its unique climate and laid-back atmosphere, Italy provides retirees with ample opportunities for recreation and leisure activities.
 Expats can take advantage of a vibrant arts, music and theatre scene, explore landmarks and monuments, and also take advantage of its many outdoor activities, including hiking, biking and kayaking in the numerous national parks and coastline areas.
 For those looking for more nightlife and entertainment, Italy's capital, Rome, and other big cities offer plenty of choices, including pubs and clubs, live music, and local theaters.
-There is also a thriving expat community, making the transition to living in Italy easier and more enjoyable," remarked one retiree in Italy.
+There is also a thriving expat community, making the transition to living in Italy easier and more enjoyable," commented one retiree living in Italy.

 Italian For A WhileItalian For A While